Can you can lose your salvation if you fail to stand firm or endure to the end?

 At first glance Jesus seems to be saying, “Salvation hinges on your endurance.
 If you don’t endure, you’re not fit for the kingdom.”

-As we have seen elsewhere, Christians who stray are not booted out of the kingdom.
-The Bible lists at least several bad consequences of wandering but eternal damnation is not one of them.
+Christians who stray are not booted out of the kingdom.
+There are bad consequences for wandering but eternal damnation is not one of them.

-But is Jesus saying something different here?
+Is Jesus saying something different here?
 Is he saying that life is one big probationary period and only those who perform flawlessly every day will qualify for the kingdom?
-If he were, he would be contradicting promises he made elsewhere.
+If he were, he would be contradicting many good promises he made elsewhere.

 Jesus is not talking about eternal salvation but staying alive in the face of persecution.
-He is describing what would happen to the apostles when they preach the gospel.
+He is describing what would happen to the apostles when they preached the gospel.